General Retail Industry Award 2020

 (a) An employee must have a minimum break of 12 hours between when the employee finishes work on one day and starts work on the next.

-(b) If an employee starts work again without having had 12 hours off work, the employer must pay the employee at the rate of 200% of the rate they would be entitled to until the employee has a break of 12 consecutive hours.
+(b) If an employee starts work again without having had 12 hours off work, the employer must pay the employee for each hour worked at the rate of 200% of the employee’s minimum hourly rate until the employee has a break of 12 consecutive hours.

 (c) The employee must not suffer any loss of pay for ordinary hours not worked during the period of a break required by clause 16.6.